Define where the pipeline should find input data and save output data.

 default: 50

-Sets the value for Identity cutoff for sequence alignment
+Sets the value for Identity cutoff for sequence alignment.

-For more information check DeepARG documentation.
+For more information check the DeepARG documentation.

 Modifies tool parameter(s):